Pluto-Studio/adventure-kt/README.md

     // simply add text and shadow in front of colors to use color types in advkt v2 text("text") with textRed and shadowBlack without italic and color // nothing changed at result because "without color" is the latest step text("text") with underlined and textAqua and runCommand("/say hello") // with "underlined" decoration, "aqua" text color and "run command" click event

+    // in 2.1.0, adventure kt added a simplier usage for color text("text") with red.text
 }
 ```